rancher/docs/content/rancher/v2.x/en/tools/logging/splunk/_index.md

   - /rancher/v2.x/en/tasks/logging/splunk/
 ---

 If your organization uses [Splunk](https://www.splunk.com/), you can configure it to log events from a cluster or project in Rancher.
-Afterwards events are logged, you can use Splunk to view data from cluster and containers.
+Afterwards events are logged, you can use Splunk to view log events about your cluster and containers.

 ## Configuring Splunk Logging

-You can configure Splunk to log events at both the cluster level and the project level.
+You can configure Splunk to log events at both the cluster and project level.

 >**Prerequisites:**
 >